 This article details several important components of a lesson plan, with explanations geared toward writing plans for middle school classrooms.

 To write a good lesson plan, there are several important components you should always include.
 These components may change depending on the requirements of your principal or district, but if you are just starting out writing plans, always include these.

 - Instructional Objective

 By including all of these elements in a lesson plan, you are preparing yourself as much as possible for any curve balls students might throw your way.

 Subject Area and Standards

 The first two pieces of information you should always include in your middle school lesson plan are the subject area and standards.
-Subject area should be pretty straightforward.
+The subject area should be pretty straightforward.
 This is simply the subject you are teaching in the lesson, such as math, reading, science, or social studies.
 As a middle school teacher, your subject area might be narrow because you might be teaching only one subject to various classes of students.

 In addition to the subject area, you should also include which standards your lesson is aligned with.
-In modern education, it is crucial that you align all of your lessons with your school or locations standards.
-Aligning your lessons with standards helps ensure that you are teaching the skills and information prescribed by curriculum you follow.
+In modern education, it is crucial that you align all of your lessons with your school or location’s standards.
+Aligning your lessons with standards helps ensure that you are teaching the skills and information prescribed by the curriculum you follow.